MyPetLobster/bookcase-database/README.md

 ### Preface
 Well, quite a lot.
 Coming into this project, I was about three months into my journey learning to code.
 I had completed the CS50x course, except for the final project.
-I had a bunch of ideas for final projects, but I didn't know how to actually implement them.
-I decided to take the CS50 Python and CS50 SQL courses to expand on the knowledge I gained from CS50x.
-While working through the courses these courses, I was also completing the Odin Project Foundations curriculum.
+I had a bunch of ideas for final projects, but I wasn't quite sure where to start.
+I decided to take the CS50 Python and CS50
+SQL courses to expand on the knowledge I gained from CS50x.
+While completing the CS50 curriculum, I was also working my way through the Odin Project
+Foundations.
 I completed Foundations right before I started working on Bookcase Database.

-My initial idea for Bookcase Database was to create a web application where users could upload an image of a bookshelf in real life and my app would analyze the image and create a virtual bookcase, automatically adding all of the books from the photograph.
+My initial idea for Bookcase Database was to create a web application where users could upload an image of a bookshelf from real life and my app would analyze the image, create a virtual bookcase, and automatically add all of the books from the photograph alone.
 I quickly realized that this was way beyond my current skill level.
 I decided to scale back my idea and create a simple web application that would allow users to create virtual bookcases and add books.
 Stepping into the world of AI and machine learning is something I would like to do in the near future.
-So, I intend to revisit my original idea, updating this app or creating a new one in the near future.
+So, I intend to revisit my original idea, updating this app or creating a new app entirely.

 ### My Process
 #### (FULL process <a href="design/process/process.html">here</a>)